Pro-drop language: English

 In speech, when pronouns are not dropped, they are more often reduced than other words in an utterance.

-Relative pronouns, provided they are not the subject, are often dropped in short restrictive clauses: That's the man [whom] I saw.
+Relative pronouns, provided they are not the subject, are often dropped in short restrictive clauses: That's the man [who(m)] I saw.

 The dropping of pronouns is generally restricted to very informal speech and certain fixed expressions, and the rules for their use are complex and vary among dialects and registers.
 A noted instance was the "lived the dream" section of George H. W. Bush's speech at the 1988 Republican National Convention.

 Those were exciting days.
 We lived in a little shotgun house, one room for the three of us.
 [I] Worked in the oil business and then started my own.

 And in time, we had six children.
 [We] Moved from the shotgun to a duplex apartment to a house and lived the dream—high-school football on Friday night, Little League, neighborhood barbecue.